btcpayserver/btcpayserver-doc/CustomIntegration.md

 While Bitpay is using one user account for one merchant, BTCPay allows a user to manage multiple stores.

-The authentication mechanism is made by called `BitId`.
+The authentication mechanism is using `BitId`.

 With `BitId`, the `client` of the API (like an e-commerce plugin) generates a private key, then inform the `server` (BTCPay) about the `public key`.